-This is the angle in which the pockets are places on the rotor of the feeder.
-This helix assists in cutting any oversized organic material and sealing the air in the air pipe, delivering a smooth flow of material into the airstream for smooth performance at the end of the discharge hose.
+Helix Style Rotor describes the angle in which the pockets are placed on the rotor of the feeder.
+This helix assists in cutting any oversized organic material and sealing the air in the air pipe, delivering a smooth flow of material into the air stream for smooth performance at the end of the discharge hose.

 The hose reel is available with an optional reel cover for custom graphics.

 The Parker IQAN (pronounced i-can) system is the main computer processor and control system platform used on all Peterson equipment.
 It monitors machine inputs and outputs while controlling machine functions.
-It is the primary interface for the operator to control performance and functions.
+The IQAN Controls are the primary interface for the operator to control performance and functions.

-Kunkle valves are a safety device for pressure control, regulating PSI, to prevent a backup in air pressure and can decrease air flow if pressure is too high.
+Kunkle Valve is a safety device for pressure control, regulating PSI, to prevent a backup in air pressure and can decrease air flow if pressure is too high.
 Kunkle valves create safer working conditions.

 A power operated overhead tarp provides access for easy loading.
 The motor keeps the cover pulled tight over the material during transportation.
 The overhead tarp is available as an upgrade feature on the Peterson blower trucks.